Liptoni/Springboard/Spring/Submission.md

 2) What assumptions (if any) did you have to make about the data?

 I made one major assumption regarding the sales data.
 The dates on the directories were both for December of 2019.
 I assumed that this was erroneous and corrected the dates to 2018.
-This will affect the count of products available in question 3.
+This will affect the count of products available in question three.

 Also for the sales data, I assumed that the Item ID referred to either the apples or bananas.
 But, there was no identifying information about what the product actually was.
 In the future I would design the sales data to include the item type as well as the ID in case of overlapping IDs from multiple item types.